 The most common uses for the technology so far are monitoring asset security, temperature, and speed.
 It’s easy to see how the ability to continuously keep track of these factors reduces headaches for transportation companies, and how the increased adoption of IoT technology can revolutionize the industry.

 You handle a multitude of complex problems as the owner of a transportation company, but I.T. doesn’t have to be one of them.
-JMARK has been helping companies in Springfield, Tulsa, and Fayetteville use technology to increase profits and be more competitive for more than thirty years.
+JMARK has been helping companies in Springfield and Tulsa use technology to increase profits and be more competitive for more than thirty years.